-The word, Ayurveda is composed of two words of Sanskrit, ayur (meaning life) and veda (meaning knowledge).
-Thus, Ayurveda is the knowledge, or science of life, also known as a medical science of Ancient India.
-Ayurveda’s exact age is not known, but the origins of Ayurveda have been traced to around 6,000 BCE.
+The word Ayurveda is composed of two Sanskrit words: ayur (meaning life) and Veda (meaning knowledge).
+Thus, Ayurveda is the knowledge or science of life, also known as the medical science of Ancient India.
+Ayurveda’s exact age is not known, but its origins have been traced to around 6,000 BCE.

 Ayurveda includes means of preventing, diagnosing, and curing illnesses.
-Ayurveda uses things like diet, detox procedures, herbs, bodywork, breathing techniques, meditation, and mantra.
-It is often called a sister science to yoga in that it helps bring harmony to mind, body, spirit, and also to nature and the world around us.
+It uses diet, detox procedures, herbs, bodywork, breathing techniques, meditation, and mantras.
+Ayurveda is often called a sister science to yoga in that it helps bring harmony to mind, body, and spirit, as well as to nature and the world around us.

 < References >